Gaggosmies/GaggoWebsite/README.md

 - [x] Add note for internal notes (in database)
 - [x] Set note if discount given
 - [x] Add auto incrementation of ID
+- [x] Big Screen to write details
+- [x] 2 Divs, mainDiv and secondaryDiv?
+- [x] Make view for order summary
+- [x] "?"
+Logo shows which user data will be collected and shown (username and order)